HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/web2_ui/outbound_http_connection/authenticating_outbound_http_connections/outbound_http_adding_endpoint_url.md

 -   The URL `http://mysite.com/test8/production/` is changed to `http://mysite.com/test8/test/`

+!!!note
-**Note:** The feature does not support the transformation of the parts of the URL, which are relevant for the cookie handling or URL pattern resolution.
+     The feature does not support the transformation of the parts of the URL, which are relevant for the cookie handling or URL pattern resolution.
 For example,

 ```